gadget-inc/ggt-deploy-action/README.md

 You also have the option to configure the following:

 - `allow-issues`: allows the deployment to continue even if there are issues on the gadget project.
-Defaults to `false`.
 - `allow-data-delete`: allows the deployment to continue even if there is data deletion as a result of the deploy.
-Defaults to `false`.
 - `allow-charges`: allows the deployment to continue even if there are incurred charges on deploy.

-Defaults to `false`.
+All the above defaults to `false`.

 ```yaml
 - name: Deploy to production